cbfrance/christopherbfrance.com/source/2008-08-13-build-your-own-search-experience-yahoo-boss-is-pretty-amazing.html.markdown

 Basically BOSS (bad name, great tool) means that, with a minimal contingency of programmers, you can get a completely custom search running, and apparently you can even manipulate the rankings algorithm.
 Currently Yahoo is running it without requiring ads or anything.
 Exciting.

-What a great way for a big conservative company to innovate -- just let hackers go to town on your fancy database and algorithms.
+What a great way for a big conservative company to innovate &mdash; just let hackers go to town on your fancy database and algorithms.
 I can't wait to see what comes out of it.